vollmerk/puppet-gitlabwebhook/README.md

 it should at least run.
 You will need to add the webhook to Your Gitlab project - Instructions can be found at https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/web_hooks/web_hooks.md

-A installation of the server that runs on port 8080 as the user gitlabwebhook with otrs integration enabled would look like this
+A installation of the server that runs on port 8081 as the user gitlabwebhook with otrs integration enabled would look like this
 ```
 class { 'gitlabr10khook':
   server => {
+    port      => '8081',
     token     => 'example',
     user      => 'gitlabwebhook',
     group     => 'gitlabwebhook',